oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 Daily patch images stored in the Release of this repository.

-## Virtual machines with standalone NAT configuration in KVM virtualization.
+## Virtual machines with standalone NAT configuration.

 - Automatically deploy NAT servers with the default Debian 10 image, chosen for its minimal footprint.
 - It's possible to customize the image used through the command, and pre-configured images are available.
 These images come with storage settings ranging from 2 to 10 GB of disk space.
 For regular use, **at least 10 GB** of disk space is recommended.
 You can increase the disk size if certain images fail to start.